elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/06-pattern-matching.markdown

 ## Pattern matching

+_Teaching Notes  - It may be useful to treat variable binding like assignment in the context of this curriculum - given that it is an easier concept to comprehend and explain_

 One of the more powerful ideas in Elixir is using pattern matching for destructuring, or extracting parts of a data structure.
 As mentioned in the previous section, the `=` sign is the match operator.
 We talked about variables matching anything you put on the right of the equals sign.
 Let's take a look at another example:

 ```elixir